What is Meditation

 This condition of being aware of one’s Self reveals one’s own eternal Being.
 Since God is pure Awareness and our Self is pure Awareness, the two really compare as the water drop compares to the large body of water.
 Thus, while it is not correct to say the Self is God, it is correct to say that the Self has the same qualities as God and is in no way different.
 God and the Self can only be understood as omnipresent Awareness.

 Where we usually are only conscious of our body and ego and consider ourselves apart from the rest of the universe, with the experience of Contemplation we become conscious of the cosmos and know ourselves to be a part of it and realize our unity with all of it.
 This is Realization, Cosmic Consciousness.
-It is our birthright and destiny to know this exquisite state first hand and enjoy the Truth, Consciousness, and Bliss that is our eternal true nature.
+It is our birthright and destiny to know this exquisite state first hand and to enjoy the Truth, Consciousness, and Bliss that is our eternal true nature.
 Thus the justification in expending whatever energy is necessary to learn to meditate and to begin to make Meditation an important part of our lives.

 For Guided meditation procedure proceed to Tri Meditation